 Mildred Baird died in April of 1983.
 Mildred Baird’s share of 4 Marlborough was inherited by Louise Day Hicks, who continued to operate it as a lodging house.

 On January 4, 1988, Louise Day Hicks transferred 4 Marlborough to her son, William Day Hicks, and on February 14, 2003, he transferred the property to himself and his wife, Anne Louise Hicks.

-On November 30, 2011, 4 Marlborough was purchased from William and Anne Hicks by the Marlborough Manor Realty Trust (James T. Garnache, trustee).
+On November 30, 2011, 4 Marlborough was purchased from William and Anne Hicks by James T. Garnache , trustee of the Marlborough Manor Realty Trust.

 In March of 2012, Marlborough Manor Realty Trust filed for (and subsequently received) permission to convert to property from a lodging house into a three-family dwelling, and in July of 2013 it received approval to reduce the number of units from three to two.

 In February of 2018, the Marlborough Manor Realty Trust received permission to increase the number of units back to three.

 On February 26, 2018, 4 Marlborough was purchased from Bruce A. Perceley, successor trustee of the Marlborough Manor Realty Trust, by A. Silvana Giner, trustee of the 4 Marlborough Street Realty Trust.